 Mail should NOT be addressed to your apartment.
 You will be assigned a mailbox number during the move-in process.
 Mail not affressed as such may not be delivered.

 The Office of Housing and Residence Life does not handle mail or postal claims, therefore residents are responsible for completing a change of address with the U.S. Postal Service at least two weeks prior to check-out.
 Change of address requests can be completed online at https://moversguide.usps.com or a hard copy of the request can be obtained at the front desk.
 Undeliverable mail will be returned to sender.
 Only students with active contracts will recieve mail, all other mail will be returned to sender unless the postal service has a forwarding address.

 The Office of Housing and Residence Life updates residential addresses in One.IU.

 Residents are not authorized to conduct repairs on Indiana University South Bend property.
 This is due to a variety of reasons that include, but are not limited to, potential lack of license contractors, obtaining appropriate building permits, union work agreements, and personal and public safety issues.

 Only Indiana University South Bend staff members or University-authorized contractors are allowed to conduct maintenance on/in campus housing facilities.
 Residents are not permitted to make temporary or permanent changes including, but not limited to, painting, lofting of beds, and removal of screens, construction of partitions, disassembly of furniture, or the installation of air conditioning units.
 Residents are not permitted to access their utility closets.

-Maintenance requests can be submitted to firstname.lastname@example.org.
+Maintenance requests can be submitted through an online work order system at: https://www.iusb.edu/housing/maintenance_requests.php.
 Non-emergency issues will be addressed during normal working hours.